TIYDC/ror-onboarding/_prework/computer.md

 * Install Atom
   * Download Atom from [the Atom website](https://atom.io/).
   * Install and run it.
-If you're not familiar with Mac installations, [read more here](mac_installations.html).
   * Click on the "Atom" option in your menu bar (all the way in the upper-left of your screen) and choose "Install Shell Commands."

 ** Atom is not the best editor, but it has great defaults, if you are already using an editor stick with it, alternatives, are Sublime Text, Textmate, and MacVim **